amlalejini/amlalejini.github.io/_posts/2020-12-13-supplemental++.md

 Who is this post for?

 - Mostly future me.
-I'm not naive enough to think that anyone other than me will ever click through to this blog post.
-- I guess anyone looking for inspiration for building beautiful supplemental material.
+- Anyone looking for inspiration for building beautiful supplemental material.

 _Disclaimer:_ this bestiary isn't meant to be exhaustive!
-Because my intended audience is primarily future me, I'm only adding tools/services that _I_ regularly use.
+Because my primary audience is future me, I'm only adding tools/services that _I_ regularly use.
 There's lots of awesome stuff out there that you might not find here.
-For example, You'll notice that I don't include jupyter notebooks at the moment; those are great, I just don't use them very often because I do most of my analyses in R + R Markdown.
+For example, You'll notice that I don't include jupyter notebooks at the moment; those are great, I just don't use them very often because I do most of my analyses with R + R Markdown.

 ☎️ I'm always curious about other folks' workflows and favorite tools for putting together manuscripts/supplemental material!
 Reach out, send me suggestions!